Hardware Circuit and PCB Design / Fabrication

-We have successfully serviced amps that no-one else wanted to …
+I have successfully serviced amps that no-one else wanted to …

 a 1992 vintage GBX Custom Bug with blown power transistors and severe hum problems caused by previous replacement of incorrect value components.
 We had to locate a circuit schematic and verify it for the GBX.

 a Behringer KX1200 keyboard amp also with severe hum issues caused by inappropriate connection to DC powered equipment.
 A small section of the preamp circuit board had burned off, and this was identified and repaired.